SPAIN - Melilla & Spanish peñones

 The Darsena Pesquera (Fishing Dock) lies next to the Old Town - Melilla

-The impressive Melilla la Vieja (Old Melilla), also called Medina Sidonia - Melilla
+The impressive Melilla la Vieja, also called Medina Sidonia - Melilla

 Melilla la Vieja was constructed after the Spanish conquest in the 16th century - Melilla